griffinmilsap/ezmsg-bthid/README.md

 ## Installation

 1. Make sure you disable the Bluetooth input plugin.
+To do that, edit `/lib/systemd/system/bluetooth.service` as superuser and change the ExecStart line to disable the `input` plugin:
+    ```
+    #ExecStart=/usr/libexec/bluetooth/bluetoothd
+    ExecStart=/usr/libexec/bluetooth/bluetoothd -P input
+    ```
+    Then reload the systemctl daemon to apply the change to the service file and restart the bluetooth daemon
+    ```
+    sudo systemctl daemon-reload
+    sudo systemctl restart bluetooth.service
+    ```
 2. Run the following commands:
     ```
     $ sudo su